Skip to main content

 Reinhardstein Castle, locally known as Burg Reinhardstein or Burg Metternich, lies south of the village of Ovifat, in the province of Liège in the Wallonia region in Belgium.

-In 1354 Wenceslas, Duke of Luxembourg, gave Renaud of Waimes permission to build a castle at this location.
-In 1468 the castle passed to the Van Nassau family through marriage.
-Through inheritance the castle came into the hands of the De Metternich family in 1550.
+In 1354, Wenceslas, Duke of Luxembourg, granted Renaud of Waimes permission to construct a castle at this site, a rocky outcrop above the small valley of the Warche stream.
+In 1468, the castle was transferred to the Van Nassau family through marriage.
+By inheritance, the De Metternich family acquired the castle in 1550.

 Gallery